hwdsl2/setup-ipsec-vpn/README.md

 ## Author

 ##### Lin Song
-- Final year U.S. PhD candidate seeking opportunities in Software or Systems Engineering.
+- Final year U.S. PhD candidate, majoring in Electrical and Computer Engineering (ECE)
+- Actively seeking opportunities in areas such as Software or Systems Engineering
-- View my LinkedIn profile and contact me: <a href="https://www.linkedin.com/in/linsongui" target="_blank">www.linkedin.com/in/linsongui</a>
+- Contact me on LinkedIn: <a href="https://www.linkedin.com/in/linsongui" target="_blank">https://www.linkedin.com/in/linsongui</a>

 ## License